Background on Judaism

 The second point regarding the concept of seven commandments of the children of Noah is that it is ironic that Christianity, which portrayed itself as a universal religion of love for all human beings (without any nationalistic element of nationhood as in Judaism), proclaimed that there is no salvation outside the Christian Church for one who does not accept Jesus as the savior – what I think can be fairly described as a form of religious and theological imperialism (and it is ironic that Christianity that proclaimed itself as a religion of love spoke so harshly of eternal damnation for one who does not believe in Jesus).
 This conception of Christianity that there is no salvation for one who does not accept Jesus as the messiah reflects the orthodox and theological nature of Christianity as a religion – and, Christianity in essence is a religion in the orthodox sense of acceptance of a doctrine that Jesus is the messiah so that one who denies thus fundamental belief is then seen as a heretic and unworthy of salvation.

 Traditional Judaism, by contrast, which is a religion of a particular nation and was portrayed according to the Christian polemic as tribal or chauvinistic, considered non-Jews to be worthy of salvation simply on the basis of righteous behavior (by observing seven basic laws of humanity), and not by adopting Jewish theological teachings, or ritual practices – reflecting the orthoprax and pragmatic nature of Judaism as a religion.
+There is no notion in the Hebrew Bible of eternal damnation, and in traditional Talmudic Judaism the notion of eternal damnation, if the concept exists at all, is certainly not a central concept.
 The orthoprax emphasis of the Bible upon morality as the essence of religion, rather than faith or ritual, allows for theological tolerance toward those who hold differing conceptions – and, the formulation and codification by the Talmudic rabbis of the seven commandments of the children of Noah is faithful to the Biblical spirit.

 There is one commandment among the seven commandments of the children of Noah that might be (mistakenly in my eyes) understood as theological in nature – the prohibition of idolatry.
 However, this is a mistake, in my opinion, and in both the Bible and in the Talmudic conception, idolatry is not a theological but behavioral concept.
 In the Biblical conception, idolatry expresses itself primarily in acts of barbarism, cruelty and abomination, such as child sacrifice or sexual orgy.
 The Bible actually gives legitimization to the worship of forces of nature by non-Jews, in prohibiting them as objects of worship for the Israelites – “Take therefore good heed to yourselves … lest you lift up your eyes to heaven, and when you see the sun, and the moon, and the stars, all the host of heaven, you should be misled to worship them, and serve them, which the Lord, your God, has allotted to all the nations under the whole heaven” (Deuteronomy 4, 15-19).
 In light of this source, it is clear that idolatry, in the Biblical conception, is worship that expresses itself, or degenerates into, abominable behavior (as worship of forces of nature by non-Jews is permitted so long as such worship does not lead to abominable behavior).
 Here is a clear Biblical precedent for religious and theological tolerance toward non-Jews.